PowerShellEmpire/PowerTools/README.md

-    Net-Servers                 -   gets a list of all current servers in the domain Net-ServersAPI              -   gets a list of all current servers in the domain using the Windows API Net-ServerGetInfo           -   gets information on a specified server on the domain Net-Share                   -   gets share information for a specified server Net-Loggedon                -   gets users actively logged onto a specified server Net-Sessions                -   gets active sessions on a specified server
+    Net-Servers                 -   gets a list of all current servers in the domain Net-ServersAPI              -   gets a list of all current servers in the domain using the Windows API Net-ServerGetInfo           -   gets information on a specified server on the domain Net-FileServers             -   get a list of file servers used by current domain users Net-Share                   -   gets share information for a specified server Net-Loggedon                -   gets users actively logged onto a specified server Net-Sessions                -   gets active sessions on a specified server